-If there’s bad blood between you and your employer, you can argue your case at an unemployment hearing.
+If there’s bad blood between you and your employer, then you can argue your case at an unemployment hearing.
 If the judge decides against you, your last recourse is to appeal the decision and try again.

 If you get laid off, your employer may continue to pay you for a period of time.
 This payment is known as a severance package.
 In some states, receiving a severance package disqualifies you for unemployment benefits.
 Other states will give you benefits only after the severance pay ends.

-Is unemployment compensation enough to live on?
-How long will you receive payment while you search for your next job?
+- How long will you receive payment while you search for your next job?

 The government determines your benefits as a percentage of your former salary.
 States also set a cap on how much you’ll get.
-Alabama has one of the lowest limits at $265 a week; Massachusetts has one of the highest at $742.
+Alabama has one of the lowest limits at $275 a week.
+Massachusetts has one of the highest at $855.